 Successful applicants to the MA in Human Rights & the Arts program must have a baccalaureate or equivalent degree, demonstrated research capabilities, an excellent record of academic or professional pursuits in human rights, the arts, or related fields, and a commitment to understanding, exploring, and furthering the growing encounter between human rights and the arts.
 The admissions committee reserves the right to make exceptions to these requirements on a case-by-case basis.
 Please note that the MA in Human Rights & the Arts program admits students for the fall term only.

 Bard College is committed to ensuring equal access to its educational programs and equal employment without regard to an individual’s sex, gender, race, color, national origin, religion, age, disability, gender identity, sexual orientation, predisposing genetic characteristics, marital status, veteran status, military status, domestic violence victim status, ex-offender status, or any other characteristic protected by US federal, state, or local law.

 In upholding Bard College’s mission of inclusion and diversity, we welcome all students, regardless of citizenship status or national origin to apply to the program.
 This includes students who are undocumented, and students who hold DACA (Deferred Action for Childhood Arrivals) status.
 The application process for DACA or undocumented students does not differ from the application process for any student living in the United States.

-To be considered, applicants must submit the following:
+To be considered, applicants must submit the following through the application portal linked at the bottom of this page:

 - Statement of Purpose (800–1200 words) describing your motivation for applying to this program, previous academic and/or professional preparation, and goals that you would like to achieve while enrolled in the program.
 Please also briefly address how view the program helping shape your long-term educational and/or professional trajectory.